-B-l JOINTING PRACTICE FOR ALUMINIUM TO ALUMINIUM AND ALUMINIUM TO COPPER CONNECTION
+B-1 JOINTING PRACTICE FOR ALUMINIUM TO ALUMINIUM AND ALUMINIUM TO COPPER CONNECTION

+B-1.1 Contact Pressure

-B-l.1 Contact Pressure — Sufficient contact pressure should be maintained to ensure low contact resistance, but not so great as to cause relaxation of the joint by cold flow.
+Sufficient contact pressure should be maintained to ensure low contact resistance, but not so great as to cause relaxation of the joint by cold flow.
 The design of the joint should be such that the pressure is maintained within this range under all conditions of service.
-TO avoid excessive local pressure, the contact pressure should be evenly distributed by the use of pressure plates or washers of adequate area and thickness.
+To avoid excessive local pressure, the contact pressure should be evenly distributed by the use of pressure plates or washers of adequate area and thickness.

 B-2 REMOVING THE OXIDE FILM